jamesbraun98/urlstalker/README.md

 There are no tests.
 We are hiring.
 Show us your skills.
 Add some tests.
 Make some changes.

-You'll need to set a username and github token as an environment variable or as a config/initializer.
+You'll need to set a username and github token as an environment variable or as a config/initializers/github.rb.
-For example -
+For example my local config/initializers/github.rb is:

     Gist::GITHUB_LOGIN = 'foo'
     Gist::GITHUB_TOKEN = 'barbarbar'

+Your github token can be found in your github account settings.